jmj0502/jmj0502/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" alt="wave-hand"/>
 </h1>

 Welcome to my profile!
-My name is Jorge Martin Juarez, I'm a full stack developer, who spent most of its time working on backend tasks and trying to build innovativative solutions on its speare time :v:
+My name is Jorge Martin Juarez, and I am an experienced full-stack developer with a strong focus on backend development.
+In my spare time, I enjoy exploring innovative solutions and experimenting with new technologies.

-I'm passionate about technology as a whole, the IT world is evolving everyday and the idea of being part of such evolution process is more than amazing to me.
-I'm a very proactive person, who's willing to adapt and learn as much as needed, in order to achieve a personal or professional goal.
+I am deeply passionate about technology, and I find the fast-paced and ever-changing world of IT to be incredibly exciting.
+As a highly proactive individual, I am always eager to learn and adapt to new challenges in order to achieve my personal and professional goals.

-In recent times I've caught a great interests on low-level development, maybe because I've always been curious about how things work under the surface.
-I'm also really passionate about programming language design and implementation (I really hope that someday I'm able to make a career out such passion), since such topic allow me to free my creativity and to grow as a problem solver.
+Recently, I have developed a keen interest in low-level development, driven by my curiosity about how systems work beneath the surface.
+Additionally, I am passionate about programming language design and implementation, as it allows me to unleash my creativity and hone my problem-solving skills.
+In fact, I hope to someday make a career out of my passion for language design and implementation.

-I consider myself a team player, since I really love working with a team.
-I truly consider that team work is one of the best ways to learn and teach concepts related to technology in general; since the different approaches/ideas exposed by each member of a team can be crutial to further develop one skills and to achieve a scalable solution to a certain problem.
+As a team player, I thrive on collaboration and enjoy working with others to develop scalable and efficient solutions.
+I believe that teamwork is one of the best ways to learn and teach concepts related to technology, as it provides a platform for sharing ideas and approaches.
+By collaborating with others, I have been able to develop my skills and gain a deeper understanding of the technology industry..

 If you want to know more about me, feel free to contact me via email!